These wontons are stuffed with a tangy avocado mixture and then baked to a crispy perfection for a tasty appetizer or light meal!

 One of my favorite appetizers on the Kona Grill menu is their avocado egg rolls.
 They are super yummy and perfect for a light dinner.
 Fried until super crispy and loaded with seasoned avocado it’s hard not to love them.
 This recipe is inspired by those egg rolls!

 I turned these into wontons instead of egg rolls, as wonton wrappers are a bit thinner and produce better results when baked.
-I use them quite frequently in recipes like these Black Bean Taco Cups, as they crisp up really nice when you bake them.
+I use wonton wrappers quite frequently in recipes like these Black Bean Taco Cups, as they crisp up really nice when you bake them.
 I typically don’t like to deep fry at home.
 It’s obviously not super healthy and can be really messy, so you’ll notice I do a lot of baked versions of recipes that might traditionally be fried.
 I’ve gotten pretty good at it!
 The key is using pretty high heat and always spraying or brushing with olive oil before baking.

 So I’m not gonna lie, these wontons can be a little addicting – I’ve definitely eaten the entire recipe in one sitting!